 Instead of keeping things discrete, where the meaning of “thinks like” or “acts like” may be met with conflicting interpretations, I propose we use a continuous scale.
 Consider the axes below:

-Simply, I’d redefine AI to be “the field which aims to build systems whose nature can be represented as a point somewhere on this coordinate plane”.
-Or, maybe more succinctly “any product of AI can be represented as a point on this plane."
+Simply, I’d redefine AI to be “the field which aims to build systems whose nature can be represented as a point somewhere on this coordinate plane”.6 Or, for a travel-size version:

-A system which obtains the point at the origin is, roughly, not a good AI product.
-One which obtains the point where the $x$-axis intersects the blue circle has a behavior indistinguishable from humans, and alternatively the point where the $y$-axis intersects the blue circle is the perfect candidate for the Turing Test.
-Further outside the circle implies something more and more ideal than humans, and further toward the origin implies something less and less ideal than humans.5
+An entity or system which obtains the point at the origin is, roughly, not a good AI product; it does not reason or act — it is inert.
+One which obtains the point where the $x$-axis intersects the blue arc has a behavior indistinguishable from humans, and alternatively the point where the $y$-axis intersects the blue arc is the perfect candidate to play Turing’s “Imitation Game” (colloquially known as “The Turing Test”).
+Further outside the arc implies something more and more ideal than humans, and further toward the origin implies something less and less ideal than humans.7

-I hope this definition helps us measure our products a bit more firmly.
+I hope the above definition helps us measure our products a bit more firmly.
 There’s still a lot of work to be done in the field, so maybe its definition will change.
-But for now, this is my proposal.
+But for now, this is my proposal as of March 2021.

 Bringsjord, S. & Govindarajulu, N. Artificial Intelligence.
 Stanford Encyclopedia of Philosophy.
 2018. ↩︎